 In some other advanced cases, you may surprise that your smartphone is still connected to your home Wi-Fi router even after you go to a far place from your home.
 Be very aware; it’s maybe another fake Wi-Fi network near you that emulates the same name and password as your home Wi-Fi.
 It’s aiming to break through your smartphone.
 Some people may think they are still connected to the same home Wi-Fi router somehow, but that is impossible for long distances.

 Now you should have understood some of the personal Cybersecurity basics.
-You should take a step ahead to deal with them, and as long as you remain awake and updating your security tools and awareness, you are mostly on the safe side.
+You should take a step ahead to deal with them, and as long as you remain awake and update your security tools and awareness, you are mostly on the safe side.